atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1
-iher son’s having killed Lumley, flew into a violent passion, Charles was t always a wrong headed fellow, " said she : “he has brought himself into a “pretty condition; he will ruin us all I suppose" "
+iher son’s having killed Lumley, flew into a violent passion, Charles was t always a wrong headed fellow, " said she : he has brought himself into a pretty condition; he will ruin us all I suppose" "

 When she had finished this maternal Speech, she Sat down to cards with Smith, Dermot, and Maria, with all the composure imaginable, abandoning both her Son and her.daughter to their respeflive fates with all possible negligence.